PerovskiteSCModelling/IonMonger/README.md

   - a function to plot current-voltage (`J`-`V`) data as well as the recombination currents (`Jl`, `Jr`)

 The solution is saved in dimensional form into one output file, which also contains the input data.

+The Tests/ folder is for developers and contains a set of tests to check the consistency of future updates.